LKremer/scbs/docs/tutorial.md

 ### 1. Preparing your `scbs` run

 The first step of any `scbs` workflow is to collect the methylation data of all single-cell files in order to store it in a more efficient format.
-This can be achieved with the commands `scbs prepare`:
+This can be achieved with the command `scbs prepare`:

 ```bash
 scbs prepare scbs_tutorial_data/*.cov compact_data